CQO Movement Frequently Asked Questions

 - Decipher and leverage complex analytics

 - Understand the impact various payment policies – including accountable care, bundled payments, value-based purchasing and other programs – will have on reimbursement

 - Create discussion, build consensus, and, when appropriate, motivate change around clinical preference items

 - Anticipate and swiftly respond to disruptions in the supply chain – like drug shortages – so patient care is not compromised

 - Understand the impact of all medical supplies, devices, and pharmaceuticals on patient outcomes and reimbursement

-Becoming the healthcare industry experts in the intersection of cost, quality, and outcomes is essential to advancing the profession in the new healthcare landscape.
+Becoming the health care experts in the intersection of cost, quality, and outcomes is essential to advancing the profession in the new health care landscape.
 Supply chain is particularly well-suited to assume a leadership role in this area, as it already occupies a cross-disciplinary role within hospitals and health systems by working across departments, administration, and clinical hierarchies to maximize efficiency and value, as well as helping hospital finance teams weigh revenue per procedure against procedure expenses to achieve overall financial targets.
 In fact, one could argue that no other hospital function crosses institutional silos as frequently or as thoroughly as supply chain.

 We hope the above FAQs answer your questions but if not please contact us at email@example.com.

 Join the CQO Movement